This post may contain affiliate links. Please read my disclosure policy.

 A creamy, dairy-free butternut squash soup with fresh orange, ginger and pumpkin seeds.

-This rich and creamy butternut squash soup is the perfect thing to enjoy on a fall day.
+This rich and creamy butternut squash soup is the perfect thing to enjoy on a fall day or just when you want something comforting to eat.

 Amazingly, though it tastes like it’s loaded with butter and cream, the recipe is dairy-free (without the optional garnish).

-Whenever I use naturally sweet vegetables in a recipe — like Sweet Potato Soup with Curry Spices I like to put the spotlight on their essence.
+Whenever I use naturally sweet vegetables in a recipe, such as Sweet Potato Soup with Curry Spices I like to put the spotlight on their flavor.

 In savory dishes, balancing that sweetness calls for complimentary seasonings like fresh citrus and ginger, ingredients that add contrast and play up the natural sugars, but without making it all too cloying.

-This soup is garnished with fresh herbs and crunchy toasted pumpkin seeds, two ingredients that add interesting texture and another layer of flavor, always welcome in a smooth purée.
+This soup is garnished with fresh herbs and crunchy toasted pumpkin seeds, two ingredients that add interesting texture and another layer of flavor, which is always welcome in a smooth purée.

 - 5 cups vegetable stock or water